 In 2024, the Competition for the CUET Agriculture exam was extreme.
 The top scorer received an incredible 99.5%.
 Generally, the top applicants will achieve Scores between 95-98%, reflecting the high level of ability required for admission.

-The CUET UG 2025 Agriculture exam, which is held by the National Testing Agency (NTA), is a national-level entrance examination for admission to undergraduate agricultural science courses in central universities in India.
+The CUET UG 2026 Agriculture exam, which will be held by the National Testing Agency (NTA), is a national-level entrance examination for admission to undergraduate agricultural science courses in central universities in India.

 Exam Particulars Details